-view conflict as a positive and functional attribute (e.g., Jehn, 1995) and that, as such, it can help contribute to improved financial performance, in the same manner as Intel's "constructive confrontation" described above.
+Our theoretical model focused primarily on the prediction that culture consensus and adaptability intensity would interact additively to improve organizational performance over time.
+One unanticipated but interesting finding was that adaptability intensity led to reduced performance when culture consensus was low.
+To try to better understand this unexpected result, we considered the way members of these firms interpret conflict or political behavior more generally.
+We reasoned that firms with high culture consensus and a more intense adaptability norm would view conflict as a positive and functional attribute (e.g., Jehn, 1995) and that, as such, it can help contribute to improved financial performance, in the same manner as Intel's "constructive confrontation" described above.
 In contrast, in low-consensus-high-adaptability intensity firms, conflict is more likely viewed as a negative or dysfunctional force.
 In these organizations, high levels of conflict and politics would likely slow down decision making and reduce members' focus on shared goals.

 We explored this possibility by constructing a conflict-politics scale based on items contained in the OCP.
-We used raw scale values for the following OCP items: high levels of conflict, sharing information freely (reverse scored), and honest (reverse scored) (coefficient alpha = .62).
+We used raw scale values for three OCP items: high levels of conflict, sharing information freely (reverse scored), and honest (reverse scored) (coefficient alpha = .62).
 We matched each company's conflict-politics score with their factor scores for adaptability intensity and their level of culture consensus and then regressed conflict-politics on the controls (sector and size), adaptability intensity, culture consensus, and the adaptability-consensus interaction.

-The interaction term significantly predicted the conflict-politics score ( $\beta$ =.46, p<.05).
-A plot of the interaction revealed two positive-sloping lines that intersect, such that the highest level of conflict arises in high-culture-consensus-high-adaptability-intensity (HiCC-HiAI) firms and the lowest manifests in high-culture-consensus-low-adaptability-intensity (HiCC-LoAI) firms.
+The interaction term significantly predicted the conflict-politics score (β = .46, p < .05).
+A plot of the interaction revealed two positive-sloping lines that intersect, such that the highest level of conflict arises in high-culture-consensus-high-adaptability-intensity (HiCC-HiAI) firms and the lowest manifests in high-culture-consensus-low-adaptabilityintensity (HiCC-LoAI) firms.
 Analyzing the simple slopes, in firms with higher culture consensus, those with an intense norm for adaptability reported objectively higher levels of conflict than did those with a less intense adaptability norm (t=2.41, p<.05).
 Culture consensus within firms may help members interpret conflict-oriented behavior consistently and either avoid it (HiCC-LoAI) or use it functionally such that it is translated into performance (HiCC-HiAI).
 For firms with lower culture consensus, the result was different (t=2.05, p<.05).
 In these firms, members may interpret conflict inconsistently and allow it to interfere with activities that would contribute to performance.
 Although the effect size was small and the test was exploratory, these results suggest that the LoCC-HiAI firms experience high levels of conflict and political behavior and interpret it as a negative, obstructive force, which may translate into performance challenges.